I Tried Louhan Patting for a Year — Here’s What Happened

 Chest — kidney meridian

-Butt — is for the bladder meridian
+Butt — bladder meridian

 Pinkie side of the hand — the small intestine (“karate chop” these areas)

-The lower back— kidneys and adrenals
+The lower back — kidneys and adrenals

 The face and points around the jawline — improves complexion